Hyomoto/FAST/README.md

 * destroy() - Destroys the data structures in the table.
 * toArray() - Returns the key value pairs as nested arrays.
 * toString() - Retursn the table as key value pairs as nested arrays as a string.
-### Pair( a, b )
-A simple garbage-collected, two-value structure.
-Sets the initial values to a and b.
-* equals( a, b ) - Returns if the structure a, b values match a, b.
-* equals( Pair ) - Returns if the provided Pair matches this one.
-* a - the a value.
-* b - the b value.
-### Vec2( x, y )
-A simple garbage-collected, two-dimensional vector structure.
-* set( x, y ) - Sets the x and y values of this vector.
-* add( Vec2 ) - Adds Vec2 to this one.
-* subtract( Vec2 ) - Subtracts Vec2 from this one.
-* Multiply( Vec2 ) - Multplies this vectory by Vec2.
-* Divide( Vec2 ) - Divides this vector by Vec2.
-* dot( Vec2 ) - Returns the dot product of this vector and Vec2.
-* toArray() - Returns this vector as an array.
-* toString() - Returns this vector as an array as a string.

 ## Database
 The FAST database is a DsTree-based data loading system.
 It uses a lua-like language to write database files, and supports features such as overwriting, custom data types, inheritance, templating, and macros.
 It was designed for projects like RPGs that have large amounts of external data, but is also useful for implementing localization.
 ## Events